B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 471:**
 > You are a necessary evil.

+Only by experiencing or doing horrible things do we realise how bad they are.

 **Page 471:**
 > What the eye can't see the heart can't grieve for.

+Kinda reminds me of that one experiment where you had to shock someone when told to without seeing them (Milgram’s Experiment).
+Blinded by your imagination you forget the humanity.

 **Page 474:**
 > Death is the highest form of life.

+Once death becomes visible to us do we see what we actually have to do and what has meaning.
+Only then do we actually stop wasting our time with meaningless things and we move on in life.

 **Page 485:**
 > Ocularly woman's bivalve case is worse.
 Always open sesame.
 The cloven sex.
 Why they fear vermin, creeping things.
 Yet Eve and the serpent contradicts.
 Not a historical fact.
 Obvious analogy to my idea.
 Serpents too are gluttons for woman's milk.
 Wind their way through miles of omnivorous forest to sucksucculent her breast dry.
 Like those bubblyjocular Roman matrons one reads of in Elephantuliasis.